badfeather/bfnest/README.md

 # Bad Feather Nest
-Version: 4.0.0
+Version: 4.1.0

 A starter theme (not to be confused with a parent theme or framework) for Bad Feather projects.
 It's useful for us, so hell, it might be helpful to you.
 A constant work in progress.
 Use at your own peril.

-Starting with version 4, this theme now uses Gulp (it used to use Grunt) to process, lint and minify SASS, Javascript images, svg sprites, translation files, modernizr, and probably more that I'm forgetting about.
-The old `Gruntfile.js` and Grunt variant of the `package.json` are included for posterity for the time being, but will be phased out soon.
+Starting with version 4.1, this theme is <em>back to using Grunt (yes, really)</em> to lint and minify SASS and Javascript, perform PostCSS magic, compress images, create svg sprites, generate translation files, and probably more that I'm forgetting about.
+The old `Gulpfile.js` and Gulp variant of the `package.json` are included for posterity for the time being, but will be phased out soon.

+Also in 4.1, we've removed Modernizr from the build.
+If you want to include Modernizr, you can generate a custom build and include it in your theme.

 ## Getting Started
 ### Installing